unsigend/collection/doc/src/content/docs/collection/vector.md

 ## Overview

-A `Vector` is a generic container that stores elements of any type using void pointers.
-It maintains both a size (number of elements) and a capacity (allocated memory), automatically resizing when needed.
+Vector is a sequence container that stores elements as void pointers with automatic memory management.
+The storage is handled automatically, being expanded and contracted as needed.

-## Structure
+## Type Definition

 ```c
 typedef struct {